 In 2005, we re-instated the Art To Lend program, making selected pieces from the collection available for rental to campus offices at NIU.
-The nominal fee of $20 per piece per year helps to cover the cost of matting, framing and conservation.

 A detailed policy form is available from the museum office at 753-7867, or in the gallery during the exhibit, or download a policy form here (pdf).